The landlord’s essential guide to periodic property inspections

 How often should inspections take place?

-It’s worth letting the tenant know, at the start, that you intend carrying out periodic inspections and how often.
-Some tenancy agreements even include a clause saying that periodic inspections will be carried out during the tenancy.
-This helps to manage everyone’s expectations.
+Some tenancy agreements include a clause saying that periodic inspections will be carried out during the tenancy.
+It’s worth explaining to the tenant, when they move in, that you intend carrying out periodic inspections and how often.
 You could even agree on an inspection schedule with the tenant at the start of the tenancy.
 This lets the tenant know you are looking after their interests, as well as your own, and it won’t be a surprise when they happen.
+This helps to manage everyone’s expectations.

 It is a good idea to put any agreed or potential inspection dates into your calendar (digital or paper) as well as the renewal dates for any required certificates or licences.